capactio/website/docs/operation/common-problems.md

 ### Wrong Implementation was selected

 Actions may define theirs dependencies via Interfaces.
-Depending on cluster Policy configuration, every time user runs an Action, a different Implementation may be picked for a given Interface.
+Depending on [Policy](../feature/policies/overview.md) configuration, every time user runs an Action, a different Implementation may be picked for a given Interface.

 Symptoms: